paulshah/paulshah.github.io/about.md

 I obtained my Ph.D in 1995 at [DAMTP](https://www.damtp.cam.ac.uk), University of Cambridge, UK.
 My thesis was on solitons in quantum field theory, supervised by [Nick Manton](https://www.damtp.cam.ac.uk/research/hep/person/nsm10).
-I then moved to a postdoctoral position at St. John's College, Cambridge, but ran off for the bright lights of the City...
+I then held a postdoctoral position at St. John's College, Cambridge, but ran off for the bright lights of the City...

-As a banker, I traded interest rate derivatives and managed the trading team and  quants who wrote the models.
+I worked in Singapore, London, Chicago and Tokyo trading interest rate derivatives.
+Latterly, I managed the trading team and quants who wrote the models.

 Wanting to resume research, I took an MSc. in Astrophysics at [UCL](https://www.ucl.ac.uk/astrophysics/) in 2021.
 I have been part of the Cosmology group, working with [Ofer Lahav](https://www.ucl.ac.uk/astrophysics/professor-ofer-lahav) since 2022.